rathrio/punch/README.md

 Run `bundle install` to install development dependencies.

-Run `punch --test` to run the test suite.
+Run `rake test` to run the test suite.

-Run `punch --review` to list code style violations of your changes against the current master.
+Please setup and configure [Rubocop](https://github.com/rubocop-hq/rubocop) to respect the rules in `.rubocop.yml` in this repository's root and lint your changes.

-Punch tries to remain free of third party runtime dependencies so that it can be run on any system with just Ruby installed.
+Punch tries to remain free of third party runtime dependencies so that it can run on any system with just Ruby installed.
+The gems listed in `Gemfile` are loaded for development purposes only.